Carlabuonomo/DataVizProject/questions.md

 > What is the trend in successful shots as a function of time remaining, taking into account the score difference between teams (point difference)?

 **Graph**
-Online graph with a curve for successful shots as a function of time remaining, colored according to the score difference.
+Line graph with a curve for successful shots as a function of time remaining, colored according to the score difference.
 **Associated variables**
 time_remaining, made, score_difference